 Gator at the Corkscrew Swamp Sanctuary in Southwest Florida

 Southwestern Florida is an ideal vacation destination for nature lovers.
 This region of the Gulf famously offers a mild winter climate, and easy access to lush nature preserves, white sand beaches, and Everglades airboat tours.
 Naples is a great base for exploring the region.
-One must-do while vacationing in the vicinity is visiting the top rated Audubon Corkscrew Swamp Sanctuary, an important habitat for many endangered plant and animal species including Florida panthers and Wood Storks.
-Located just 30 minutes from Naples, this is the perfect daytrip destination when you tire of the beach.
+One must-do while vacationing in the area is exploring the wonderful Audubon Corkscrew Swamp Sanctuary, an important habitat for many endangered plant and animal species including Florida panthers and Wood Storks.
+Located just 30 minutes from Naples, this is the perfect daytrip when you tire of the beach.
+This was number on my to-do list on my first roadtrip to Naples: I was not disappointed!

 History of the sanctuary